laurenyew/PhotoGalleryApp/README.md

 - [x] View a single photo detail -- Used fragment
 - [x] Swipe view photo to go to another photo -- used ViewPager
 - [x] Use CardView to view the photo
-- [ ] Use Material Design Tabs (iOS new look) to switch between view pager and recycler view list
+- [ ] Use Material Design Bottom Bar Tabs (iOS new look) to switch between view pager and recycler view list and gallery grid mode. -- WIP
 - [ ] Use RecyclerView to implement Smooth scrolling photo list
 - [ ] Display photos in a gallery -- Gridview/RecyclerView
 - [ ] Able to click on a photo to view
 - [ ] Load a set of photos from the phone's gallery or internal database
+- [ ] Use floating Action button to add a new photo from the phone's database to the gallery.

 ### **Concepts Demonstrated**:
 - [x] Activity/Fragment